pypa/packaging.python.org/source/key_projects.rst

 the official Anaconda repositories, or anaconda.org (a place for user-contributed *conda* packages), or a local (e.g. intranet) package server.
-However, note that pip can be installed into, and work side-by-side with conda for managing distributions from PyPI.
+However, note that pip can be installed into, and work side-by-side with conda for managing :term:`distributions <Distribution Package>` from PyPI.

 devpi